EricWilbanks/faseAlign/docs/installation.rst

 .. note::

-	The most user-friendly option the :ref:`install-bpm` which has faseAlign already included.
+	The most user-friendly option is the :ref:`install-bpm` which has faseAlign already included.
 This option however takes up a large (~14GB) amount of disk space.

 	If you'd prefer to compile from source, choose either :ref:`install-linux`, :ref:`install-mac`, or :ref:`install-windows`.